-Except for units which are occupied by eligible in-place tenants upon the commencement of the project based contract term, when a vacancy exists at a PBV site, HHA will notify the next family on the appropriate HHA PBV waiting list.
-HHA will inform applicants that if the applicant is interested in residing in the vacant PBV unit that the applicant will not lose their place on the HHA's Section 8 waiting list (if applicable) until that person has been leased in the PBV unit.
+Except for units which are occupied by eligible in-place tenants upon the commencement of the project-based contract term, when a vacancy exists at a PBV site, the owner will notify the next family or families on the appropriate HHA PBV waiting list first, then notify HHA of the selection.
+The owner will inform applicants that if the applicant is interested in residing in the vacant PBV unit that the applicant will not lose their place on the HHA's Section 8 waiting list (if applicable) until that person has been leased in the PBV unit.

-All applicants indicating interest in the PBV units will be selected by HHA in chronological order by preference category, if applicable, and prescreened for Section 8 eligibility.
+All applicants indicating interest in the PBV units will be selected by the owner in chronological order by preference category, if applicable, and prescreened for site-specific requirements, then referred to HHA for HCV program eligibility.
 Applicants must meet all of HHA's applicable eligibility and suitability requirements.
 HHA will refer qualified applicants to the owner for all vacancies.
 If the HHA referrals do not provide the owner with a suitable tenant for the unit within 30 days, the owner may refer a Section 8 eligible individual or family from the owner's waiting list to the PBV waiting list.
 The referred family must meet the HHA's waiting list priority criteria.